 The first framework component of the NIST Cybersecurity Framework is framework core.
 The framework core mostly contains guidance information and cybersecurity activities.
 In other words, it presents industry standards in a way that helps organizations to tackle cyber risks.

 The implementation tier framework component serves as a way for the organization to evaluate its current cybersecurity posture.
 Simply put, NIST cybersecurity framework implementation tiers help organizations assess what level of standards are best for their cybersecurity program.

 Finally, the framework profile component enables your organization to develop a blueprint for minimizing the cyber risks that are aligned with organizational goals.
 Organizations may focus on more than one profile to detect weak spots as well as opportunities for improving cybersecurity posture.

 The framework’s 5 functions

-The NIST cybersecurity framework is divided into 5 main functions.
-These functions are identify, protect, detect, respond, and recover.
+What are the five elements of the NIST cybersecurity framework?
+This framework is divided into 5 main functions.
+These functions are as follows: identity, protect, detect, respond, and recover.
 They support an organization in expressing its management of cybersecurity risk by addressing threats and developing by learning from past activities.

 NIST cybersecurity framework components and functions intend to provide an assessment mechanism for organizations.
 Therefore, organizations can determine their current cybersecurity capabilities and develop a strategic plan.